 Chef Álvaro Salazar is a well-known name on Mallorca having worked hard to secure his first Michelin-star at his previous restaurant, Argos, in just one year.
 And it is this drive and passion, combined with the experience and charm of maître d’, Mario, that make dining at Voro memorable.

 The restaurant’s noticeably understated décor is unexpected for a high-end establishment, but it soon becomes apparent that nothing in Voro is done by accident.
-Mario and his expert sommelier, Cecelia, introduce themselves and explain our dining experience for the evening.
-Multiple courses paired with local Mallorcan wines selected by Cecelia herself.
+Mario and his expert sommelier, Cecilia, introduce themselves and explain our dining experience for the evening.
+Multiple courses paired with local Mallorcan wines selected by Cecilia herself.
 With high expectations, our symphonic journey through Álvaro’s tasting menu begins…

 Our introduction to the menu arrives, a clever twist on the Mallorcan ‘huevos rotos’ – crispy potatoes, lobster, green peppers topped with a quail’s egg and served with an earthy, rich lobster broth.
 The combination of flavour and textures and the accompanying sharpness of the sparkling wine complement each other flawlessly.